 Most institutional aid, which includes the Resident Opportunity Scholarship, the Out-of-State Opportunity Scholarship, Four Years Free, Transfers Finish Free, the PSU Access Grant, the International Achievement Scholarship, and departmental tuition remissions and scholarships, require full-time enrollment as of the census date.
 Oregon Supplemental Tuition Grants require at least half-time enrollment; amounts are prorated for less than full-time enrollment.
 Tuition remissions cannot exceed the amount of your tuition charges.

-If your institutional aid was canceled due to your enrollment level, but you added courses before the census date that did not appear in your registration records due to a processing delay, you can submit appeals to the Office of Financial Aid to request that your institutional aid be reinstated.
+If your institutional aid was canceled due to your enrollment level, but you added courses before the census date that did not appear in your registration records due to a processing delay, you can submit an appeal to request that your institutional aid be reinstated.
 Appeals must contain supporting documentation and are considered on a case-by-case basis.

 Disbursement of Grant and Institutional Funds After a Terms Ends